 Every time I post the monthly Tots100 index, someone will ask me to explain how it works.
 So before we post the December index next week, I thought I’d explain in non-techie terms how this works.
-If there’s still anything you don’t understand, then do leave a Q in the comments and I’ll try to explain.
+If there’s still anything you don’t understand, then do leave a question in the comments and I’ll try to explain.

 We measure all the blogs in the index using the same metrics.
 All metrics are evenly weighted, which means they all contribute equally to the overall score.